 If there is no agreement between your home university and the ParisTech school you are interested in, you may contact the school directly or apply through GEI-UNIV.

 - What level of French is required?

-If you want to do a full engineering degree at ParisTech, you will need to demonstrate B1 level proficiency when joining the school, and B2 level proficiency at the end of your course of study (levels defined in the Common European Framework of Reference for Languages).
+If you want to do a full engineering degree at ParisTech, you will need to prove you reached B1 level proficiency when joining the school, and B2 level proficiency at the end of your degree (levels defined in the Common European Framework of Reference for Languages).
 The schools cannot award an engineering degree to a student who has not achieved B2 level.

 The campuses where the schools are located offer student accommodation (flats or studio apartments) at affordable rents (approx. € 380/month).
 You may also be eligible for housing benefit.

 - Do you offer any student bursaries or scholarships?